Pass the private pilot written exam with ease and confidence!

 The FAA private pilot written exam is not different from any other exam.

-However, it’s common to see private pilot trainees of all ages and many of them are taking exam after years.
+However, it’s common to see private pilot trainees of all ages, and many take exams after years.

 Thus following these tips is crucial for student pilots of all ages: